minimapletinytools/smarties/README.md

 - Built in support for [Statistic.Distribution.Normal](https://hackage.haskell.org/package/statistics-0.14.0.2/docs/Statistics-Distribution-Normal.html) for modeling risk reward.
 This includes [basic](https://en.wikipedia.org/wiki/Sum_of_normally_distributed_random_variables) [operations](https://ccrma.stanford.edu/~jos/sasp/Product_Two_Gaussian_PDFs.html) on distributions.

 - It is possible to modify **perception** during tree execution.
-This is only recommended in the special case where the input state is same as what the tree is operating on as a whole in which case the tree represents a sequential set of operations on a value. e.g. **NodeSequnce g Int (Int->Int)** represents operations on an Int value.
+This is only recommended in the special case where the input state is same as what the tree is operating on as a whole in which case the tree represents a sequential set of operations on a value. e.g. **NodeSequence g Int (Int->Int)** represents operations on an Int value.
 In these cases, ensure the **SelfActionable p o** constraint is satisfied and use **SelfAction** which is the same as **Action** except also applies the output to the perception.
-The current implementation is a little idiosyncratic and I may remove in the future so it's metioned here for now.
+The current implementation is a little idiosyncratic and I may remove in the future so it's mentioned here for now.